Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 #### Returns

-A `co.topl.proto.models.block.FullBlock` that contains the block header and block body for the block with at specified height.
+A `co.topl.proto.node.FullBlock` that contains the block header and block body for the block with at specified height.

 #### Error